Almighty-Satan/SLAMS/README.md

 AdventureMessage test0 = AdventureMessage.of("test0", slams, null); // Just a simple message
 AdventureMessage test1 = AdventureMessage.of("test1", slams, ctx -> Placeholder.unparsed("hello", "world")); // Message with placeholder, "hello" will be replaced with "world"

-player.sendMessage(test0.value(null)); // Send the message to a player.
+audience.sendMessage(test0.value(null)); // Send the message to an Adventure Audience.
 No context is provided and therefore the default language will be used.
-See Context#language player.sendMessage(test1.value(null, Placeholder.unparsed("123", "456"))); // Send another message but add an additional placeholder
+See Context#language audience.sendMessage(test1.value(null, net.kyori.adventure.text.minimessage.tag.resolver.Placeholder.unparsed("123", "456"))); // Send another message but add an additional minimessage placeholder
 ```

 [MiniMessages](https://docs.advntr.dev/minimessage/index.html) is a user friendly message format for Minecraft servers integrated into [Adventure](https://github.com/KyoriPowered/adventure).
 Every server core [implementing the Adventure-API](https://docs.advntr.dev/platform/native.html) (e.g. [Paper](https://papermc.io/)) should be supported out of the box while some others (e.g. [Craftbukkit or Spigot](https://docs.advntr.dev/platform/bukkit.html)) may require additional adapters.